 How to Get Your Dogs to Sleep Outside

-This is really dicey as there are a lot of potential issues involved once your dogs sleep outside.
+This is really dicey, as there are a lot of potential issues involved once your dogs sleep outside.

-So you need to first understand why you want this and if there any alternatives.
+So you first need to understand why you want this and if there any alternatives.

-In this article, I'll first try to solve the problems causing you to want your dog to outside at night.
+In this article, I'll first try to solve the problems causing you to want your dog outside at night.
 If nothing helps, there is a step-by-step guide to making that transition.